freiheit-com/deepphysics/README.md

 ### Extern

+- [Finn Christiansen](https://www.xing.com/profile/Finn_Christiansen3/) has initiated the project, was the communication leader and a core contributor.
-- [Dr. Daniel Bartz](https://www.linkedin.com/in/bartzdaniel/) supports the project by reviewing code & analyses, refactoring and providing advice.
+- [Dr. Daniel Bartz](https://www.linkedin.com/in/bartzdaniel/) supported the project by reviewing code & analyses, refactoring and providing advice.